thantko20/de-zoomcamp-2025/01-docker-terraform/README.md

 If I were to run pgAdmin inside a container, I would not be able to access the database from another container.
 To be able to connect, we need to link them somehow. _They should be in one network_.

+While establishing the communication between the containers, specify the network.
+I do not need to connect to the port exposed to the host machine.
+I need to use the internal port of the container.
+For example, for `5433:5432`, i need to use `5432` as the port.

 ```bash
 # create a network
 docker network create pg-network